 - Yamada, Oda and Yuda return as the protagonist's parents.

 - Ranger Red appears alive and well after his destruction back in 7 and, on the canon route, plays a big role in the end.
-It is even implied that he and the wandering Hero 9 are the same person.
+It is even further implied that he and the wandering Hero 9 are the same person.

 - The Ball Father from Dash also appears back from the grave as an opposing team's manager.